 17 Bellingara Rd, Sylvania, NSW, 2224

-Sylvania High School offers French, Japanese and Modern Greek.
+Sylvania High School offers French and Modern Greek.

-French and Japanese are important languages.
-Both languages are significant to Australian trade, commerce and tourist initiatives that exist between Australia and Japan and France.
-The ability to communicate in French or Japanese is relevant for students interested in travel to Europe, Africa or Asia.
+French is an international language.
+It is significant to Australian trade, commerce and tourist initiatives that exist between Australia and France.
+The ability to communicate in French is relevant for students interested in travel to Europe, Africa or Asia.
 Similarly, learning a foreign language helps you in your career.
 With globalisation, knowing a foreign language is an asset.
 It will assist students in the tourist industry, in catering, hotel administration, public relations, banking, and in many foreign firms.

 Modern Greek is a community language and in Australia many people speak Greek.
 Opportunities to meet Greek people and communicate in Greek are easy when you live in Australia.
 There are many Greeks living in Sydney and in Melbourne.
 Learning Modern Greek will assist you in the tourist industry and in certain firms that require someone who knows a foreign language.

-In Stage 4, students are required to study French and Japanese.
-Students do taster courses in both languages.
+In Stage 4, students are required to study French.

 Students acquire communication skills in speaking, listening, reading and writing in the target language using basic language and numbers.
 They also acquire an introductory knowledge and understanding of the countries and cultures of that target language.